DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 * In Worldinput's present-day incarnation, control schemes are defined and edited by users as node trees.
 However, the use of node trees just makes it more convenient to specify button combinations, conditions, and so on.
 For actual processing, Worldinput flattens all node trees into "bind lists," and processes all of the resulting binds sequentially.

   In Worldinput's original design, control schemes were also designed as node trees, but they were processed very differently.
 Worldinput would keep track of the "current" node, initially the root; when you pressed the keys for a child of the current node, Worldinput would traverse into that child &mdash; becoming blind to everything outside of that node.
-This was a naive approach to resolving button conflicts, e.g. between S and Ctrl + S (where by being "inside" a node for Ctrl, the "just S" bind would become invisible to Worldinput) and between Ctrl + S and Alt + Ctrl + S (similar principle).
+This was a naive approach to resolving button conflicts, e.g. between S and Ctrl + S (where by being "inside" a node for Ctrl, the "just S" bind would become invisible to Worldinput, being shadowed by any "S" bind inside of the Ctrl node) and between Ctrl + S and Alt + Ctrl + S (similar principle).
 However, this idea greatly complicated attempts at designing handling for clicking and dragging (only single clicks, to select refs, had been implemented by that time, along with a non-interactive edit gizmo); quote:

     "Where all this gets tricky is that if we treat clicking and dragging as a modifier [key/button] and a vector input, then you can't activate any other modifier keys while the operation is in progress.
 Using Windows Notepad as an example, it'd be as if drag-selecting text prevented you from using the Ctrl + S shortcut."
 * It was around this time that I also discovered that some Creation Kit functions (e.g. editing depth bias, scale, etc., by mouse dragging with certain keys held) could be swapped between, seamlessly, by pressing and releasing individual non-modifier keys.
 That rendered the original node tree concept entirely unsalvageable: these Creation Kit binds would've been utterly impossible to replicate in this system.

 These cases helped motivate a redesign of Worldinput (named `worldinput2` until its completion; now the complete and "canonical" "Worldinput") beginning circa early February 2023.
-Planning began in earnest (in the form of writing a spec) from 2/28/2023 to 5/10/2023 for the bulk of the latest design, with additional work occurring every week or two in September through October 2023.
-Does not include time spent on previous, failed, designs for handling input in the Render Window.
+Planning happened in earnest (in the form of writing a spec) from 2/28/2023 to 5/10/2023 for the bulk of the latest design, with additional work occurring every week or two in September through October 2023.

 ## UI